codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 ```

+{{<notebox>}}
+Multiple Apple Developer Portal accounts can be connected for publishing other iOS apps with different workflows
+{{</notebox>}}

-#### Post-processing of App Store Connect distribution
+#### Post-processing of App Store Connect distribution or Magic Actions

 Some App Store Connect actions, like `submit_to_testflight`, `beta_groups` and uploading release notes take place asynchronously in the post-processing step after the app artifact has been successfully published to App Store Connect and the main workflow has completed running in Codemagic.
 This avoids using the macOS build machine while we are waiting for Apple to complete processing the build and it becomes available for further actions.

-Post-processing has a two-step timeout.
+Post-processing of App Store Distribution jobs or Magic Actions in short has a two-step timeout.
 If the uploaded build cannot be found in App Store Connect in 15 minutes, the step times out.
 This may happen if there are issues with the uploaded artifact, in which case the build does not become available in App Store Connect at all and you'll receive an email from App Store Connect.
 The overall timeout for post-processing is 120 minutes.
 If the uploaded build has not exited the processing status by then, post-processing in cancelled.
 You will be still able to manually submit the build to beta review, upload release notes and distribute the app to beta groups once the build becomes available in App Store Connect.

 Note that Codemagic does not send status updates on the post-processing step.
 You can check the build log for the status of post-processing or check your email for updates from App Store Connect.